 During an interview for a sales job, the interviewer will likely ask you a question about whether you've met your sales goals in the past.
-He or she will ask this as a way to see if you will likely meet sales goals with their company in the future.
+Here's what you need to know about why this type of question comes up, and the best way to respond.

 Acing a sales interview is all about whether you can sell yourself as the best candidate for the job.
 Answering this question well can help you demonstrate your sales skills, and impress the interviewer.

 If you've met your sales goals in the past, responding is relatively easy.
 It's trickier to respond to this question if you have not met your goals, but still doable.

 Get tips for how to respond to an interviewer's question about sales goals, as well as some sample answers, which you can adapt to fit your own experience.